-4. Asymmetric DOM is Robustly Attested
+4 Asymmetric DOM Is Robustly Attested

 Here, we test the configuration in (4)/(5) against a sample of eleven DOM languages from five language families.
-Out of the eleven languages, nine allow for one conjunct to be marked while the other one remains unmarked; further, for both languages that disallow asymmetric marking, there is a closely related language that allows it.
-These results strongly suggest that a movement analysis cannot be maintained for most of the languages in our sample, and thus either movement is not the source for DOM in any language, or there simply is not a unified source for DOM crosslinguistically.
+Of the eleven languages, nine allow one conjunct to be marked while the other remains unmarked; further, for both languages that disallow asymmetric marking, there is a closely related language that allows it.
+These results strongly suggest that a movement analysis cannot be maintained for most of the languages in our sample; thus, either movement is not the source for DOM in any language, or there simply is not a unified source for DOM crosslinguistically.

 A preliminary note about our examples: For each language, if the language's object marker precedes the object, we use a coordination in which the marked conjunct is the second one, and if the language's object marker follows the object, we use a coordination in which the marked conjunct is the first one.
-In doing so, we ensure that the DOM
+In doing so, we ensure that the DOM marker takes scope over only one conjunct and not the whole coordination phrase.
+In all the languages we tested apart from Tamil and Spanish, if the conjuncts are reversed, marking of just one conjunct is also grammatical (just not unambiguously asymmetric).